-The FDEP, the St. Johns River Water Management District, Hillsborough County, and the Southwest Florida Water Management District will be able to implement SPGP V-R1 if and when updated Coordination Agreements with the Corps are executed.
+The Corps, on July 27, 2021, issued the Department of Army Permit titled State Programmatic General Permit (SPGP VI) State of Florida.
+The permit will become effective on July 27, 2021.
+The FDEP, the St. Johns River Water Management District, Hillsborough County, Broward County, and the Southwest Florida Water Management District will be able to implement SPGP VI if and when updated Coordination Agreements with the Corps are executed.

 SPGP VI authorizes 5 types of activities: Shoreline stabilization (e.g., seawalls or riprap); Boat ramps; Docks; Derelict vessel removal; and Scientific Devices.
 The Projects authorized by this SPGP VI are those activities that qualify for and are authorized by the specific State of Florida Exemptions and General Permits cited below, as adopted by reference in Chapter 62-330, Florida Administrative Code (F.A.C.) and meet the activity description provided in Section II.
 Work Authorized.
 The remaining paragraphs in the instrument provide additional limits on what is and is not allowed.